rust-lang/rust-wiki-backup/Note-development-policy.md

 Pass the existing tests.
 If you have a good reason for breaking a test, XFAIL it.
 We aim for clean builds at all times.

-There is a [bot](http://bot.rust-lang.org) that builds rust.
+There is a [bot](http://buildbot.rust-lang.org/) that builds rust.
 The `master` branch should be kept green.
+The [bors](http://buildbot.rust-lang.org/bors/bors.html) bot merges pull requests after they have been signed off (`r+`'ed) by an authorized reviewer.

 ### Pay attention to portability:
 * You are responsible for clean-build condition _on all platforms_ (linux, OSX, win32), including under valgrind on linux.